pyish/e-commerce/README.md

 # fashion_web

 **fashion_web** is a E-commerce system written in Python 3 and using Django framework.
+The application has the following functionalities.
+1. Register new users.
+2. Log in registered users.
-The application allows users add to cart products and checkout.
-It allows admins to add different Categories and products in the backend.
+3. Logged in users can add to cart products and checkout
+4. Admin is able to add Products.

 ## Getting Started